 A Practical Combined Workflow

-The split is clean: AI handles the "thinking" parts (who to contact, what to say, how to rank).
-Automation handles the "doing" parts (sending confirmations, updating statuses, routing messages).
+Each layer handles a distinct function: AI covers the “thinking” parts (who to contact, what to say, how to rank).
+Automation handles the “doing” parts (sending confirmations, updating statuses, routing messages).
 Neither replaces the other.
 For more on how autonomous AI agents handle recruiting tasks, read our overview of how AI recruiting agents work.

 5 Questions to Decide What Your Team Needs

-If you answered "AI" to three or more of those questions, you're likely leaving value on the table by relying on automation alone.
+Three or more “AI” answers means your team is likely leaving value on the table by relying on automation alone.

 Which Platform Combines Recruitment Automation and AI?

-Most tools force a choice.
-ATS platforms handle automation well but lack real AI sourcing.
-Pure AI tools find great candidates but leave the admin work to you.
+Few recruiting platforms handle both recruitment automation and AI sourcing equally well.
+ATS platforms manage automation well but lack real AI sourcing.
+Pure AI software finds great candidates but leaves the admin work to you.
 Pin combines both in a single platform - AI-powered sourcing and outreach on top of the workflow automation recruiters need to stay organized.

 Here’s what that looks like in practice: